Back

 In the process, we figured out that PayPal’s Mass Payments only works for companies registered in the USA.
 The problem was that our client decided to set up his business in Hong Kong.
 To solve this problem, we tried using different versions of PayPal’s API.

-When we were searching for an appropriate API, we found out that there were very few options: the first one was official PayPal’s Payments API that didn’t work well outside the USA and Canada — however, their website says that you can contact them and they will connect you to the API.
+When we were searching for an appropriate API, we found out that there were very few options — the first one was official PayPal’s Payments API which didn’t work well outside the USA and Canada.
+However, their website says that you can contact them and they will connect you to the API.
 Another one was Adaptive Payments API, you also need to contact their account manager first.
-Both options were not great, because they didn’t allow accumulating money in our PayPal account.
+Both options were not great because they didn’t allow accumulating money in our PayPal account.
 But for us, those were the only available options.

-The time for finding a solution was limited — Domien wanted to launch the product and show it to the first users as soon as possible.
+The time to find a solution was limited — Domien wanted to launch the product and show it to the first users as soon as possible.
 We had 3-4 weeks to handle this unclear situation with PayPal.

-We decided to do this: after clients purchase photos and transfer money to the company’s PayPal account, Domien sends the money to photographers manually — after charging the company fee.
-This approach greatly sped up the working process and helped to meet the deadlines.
+We decided to do this — after clients purchase photos and transfer money to the company’s PayPal account, Domien sends the money to photographers manually after charging the company fee.
+This approach greatly sped up the working process and helped meet the deadlines.

 We decided to try Braintree, this service already worked in Hong Kong at that moment.
-We spent time on integration, tried to get the production keys (to start testing payments right away) and Braintree blocked us — they claimed that the business is too risky.
-We tried talking to them, revealing the business plan and business model, but nothing would convince them.
+We spent time on integration and tried to get the production keys (to start testing payments right away) and Braintree blocked us — they claimed that the business was too risky.
+We tried talking to them and revealing the business plan and business model, but nothing would convince them.
 What a cruel twist of fate on the final step.

 How the story ended: it didn’t work out with Braintree and we released the MVP with PayPal without credit cards —we needed to launch the product as soon as possible.